Dual Credit and Youth Train in Trades*

-Dual credit and ACE-IT are early entry opportunities that allows high school students to complete university-level courses or provincially approved trades training before graduating from high school.
+Dual credit allows high school students to complete university-level courses while still in high school.

 Students receive credit towards their Grade 12 graduation requirements, as well as NIC credit towards a degree, diploma, or trades credential.
 Credits are fully transferable to institutions across BC.
 NIC offers: